 3.30pm: Pop over to the Leon Trotsky Museum before it closes and take advantage of this amazing and weirdly underrated Coyoacán destination.
 Guided tours are available in both Spanish and English.

 Another day, another neighbourhood – or two!
-Day three should be spent soaking up the very different atmospheres that pervade La Roma and Condesa respectively, two of the trendier areas of the city.
+Day three should be spent soaking up the atmospheres found in La Roma and Condesa, two of the trendier areas of the city.

 Chilakillers, Av.
 Revolución, Tacubaya, Ciudad de México, México, +52 55 5264 2818